erikdubois/Mint-Y-Colora-Theme/README.md

 **Important:** Remove all older versions of the theme from your system before you proceed any further.

-The result of the scripts of Horst will be called Arc, Arc-Darker, Arc-Dark no matter what colour you choose.
+The result of the scripts of Horst will be called Mint, Mint-Darker, Mint-Dark no matter what colour you choose.
 Rename the folders to a new colouring name.

-    sudo rm -rf /usr/share/themes/{Arc,Arc-Darker,Arc-Dark}
+    sudo rm -rf /usr/share/themes/{Mint,Mint-Darker,Mint-Dark}
-    rm -rf ~/.local/share/themes/{Arc,Arc-Darker,Arc-Dark}
+    rm -rf ~/.local/share/themes/{Mint,Mint-Darker,Mint-Dark}
-    rm -rf ~/.themes/{Arc,Arc-Darker,Arc-Dark}
+    rm -rf ~/.themes/{Mint,Mint-Darker,Mint-Dark}

 If you do not, remove them, my guess is that they will be overwritten.
 And I guess it will leave some residual code from the old version.